 Okay, sure, we all love Darth Vader.
 He’s the ultimate badass villain with a booming voice and an iconic physical presence.
 The Dark Lord of the Sith has been simultaneously feared, respected and loved by fans since the ‘70s.
 Our perception of him has changed over the years, especially as audiences learned more about his history and grew up.
 It’s been said that as children we’re fans of the traditional heroes: Luke, Leia and Han; as we grow older and buck tradition, we become fans of the mysterious, cool bounty hunter Boba Fett; but as adults we gain a true appreciation for Darth Vader and gleefully enjoy all the menace he brings with him… even if he does ultimately become a hero again.

-Binge-watching Star Wars, in order and with full knowledge of the story, makes it clear how much Darth Vader (and Anakin Skywalker) is Star Wars.
+Binge-watching the Star Wars movies in chronological order, in order and with full knowledge of the story, makes it clear how much Darth Vader (and Anakin Skywalker) is Star Wars.
 Even when he’s not a character in some of the stories, his character looms in spirit.
 Young Anakin gets a bit of flak from fans, but the entire prequel trilogy – as well as the Clone Wars series – details his journey to the Dark Side of the force in incredible depth.
 We never quite get to see enough of Vader in the original films but, by Return of the Jedi and with the benefit of the full Anakin backstory, we know enough to understand him as a well-rounded character.
 It’s no wonder he’s a tough act to follow for Kylo Ren.

 2. The prequels are… good?